Engineering Hierarchical Symmetries: GENERAL PROTOCOL FOR ARBITRARY ORDER OF

-Now we go one step further by introducing yet a new Hamiltonian $H_2$ which preserves the symmetry $G_2$, such that $G_2\supset G_1 \supset G_0$.
+Now, we go one step further by introducing yet a new Hamiltonian $H_2$ that preserves the symmetry $G_2$, such that $G_2\supset G_1 \supset G_0$.
 Therefore, $H_2$ also preserves $G_1$ and $G_0$ by construction.
-The new time evolution operator is
+The new time- evolution operator is